min2ha/ukwa-site/content/target/39303/index.en.md

   "subject": "First World War Centenary, 2014-18"
 }

-# A major street photography exhibition serving as a gateway to the centenary of WW1

 An easily-accessed and free street photography exhibition bringing sixty-six large-scale photographs of major WW1 battlefields to St James’s Park.